Hi. I’m new to the AIP Paleo diet and it seems very strict. I’m not sure how long I’ll be able to stay on it. Any tips?

 -Go The Extra Mile.
 Don’t rely on diet alone.
 Exercise, detox properly, engage in grounding, do ALL the things needed to support your body through this.
 It will make for a better outcome.

 -Know When to Quit.
 I know.
 Weird to have that here.
 The thing is, if your mental health is suffering greatly from the diet, or perhaps you can’t afford all the things, etc., don’t kill yourself trying.
 The stress alone will negate some of the efforts of the diet.
-Instead, find a more sustainable way forward.
+Instead, find a more sustainable way forward with the help of your medical team.

 I’ll also add this.
 The AIP diet isn’t for everyone.
 Some people get on it, and keep working with their medical team only to find that it was something totally different causing all of the symptoms, and that the solution isn’t AIP but something else.